 Talha Pirzada is a chartered engineer and is currently a Postdoctoral Fellow at the Department of Materials.
-He is a Junior Research Fellow at Linacre College where he pursued his DPhil in aerospace materials form 2017-2021.
-Talha did his B.Engin Aerospace engineering at the University of Bath followed by a MSc in Mechanical engineering at the University College London.
+He is a Junior Research Fellow at Linacre College where he pursued his DPhil in aerospace materials from 2017-2021.
+Talha did his B.Eng Aerospace Engineering at the University of Bath followed by a MSc in Mechanical engineering at University College London.

-As part of his post-doctoral fellowship, he is leading an industrial scale up project called Hawk-X to produce Oxide based Ceramic Matrix Composites in the UK.
-This consortium includes 13 organizations, including Rolls Royce, Reaction Engines, MBDA, Cross Manufacturing and 3M.
-The project aims to manufacture the first UK oxide based ceramic matrix composite facility which can be used to manufacture parts for jet engines, rockets and defense applications.
+As part of his post-doctoral fellowship, he is leading an industrial scale up project called Hawk-X to produce Oxide based ceramic matrix composites in the UK.
+This consortium includes 13 organizations, including Rolls-Royce, Reaction Engines, MBDA, Cross Manufacturing and 3M.
+The project aims to manufacture the first UK oxide based ceramic matrix composite facility which can be used to manufacture parts for jet engines, rockets and defence applications.

-Talha’s research interests includes, Oxide based Ceramic Matrix Composites, Aerospace seals, Nickel and Cobalt based super alloys, fracture mechanics and Additive manufacturing of Nickel based alloys.
+Talha’s research interests includes Oxide based Ceramic Matrix Composites, Aerospace seals, nickel-based and cobalt-based super alloys, fracture mechanics and Additive manufacturing of nickel-based alloys.
 His other interests include poetry, flying and playing tennis.

 - "Low-Density Hydrous Iron Oxide via Conformal Transformation of MIL-53(Fe)," Chemistry Communication Journal.